Lemieux scores in return, Kings beat Wild to snap win streak

 The Kings played most of the game with five defensemen after Alexander Edler sustained a left leg injury early in the first period.
 His ankle bent awkwardly when he fell into the boards on a hit by Wild forward Brandon Duhaime, and was unable to put any weight on it as he was helped off the ice.

-Drew Doughty was busy in Edler’s absence, playing a game-high 28:03.
+Drew Doughty was busy in Edler’s absence, playing a game-high 28:03 with a plus-two rating and an assist.
 That total could have been higher, had Doughty not taken two trips to the penalty box for interference in the second.

+Lemieux’s perturbing ways were seemingly not deterred by his recent discipline, as his manner in skating past the Minnesota bench drew the ire of Foligno.

+”Just him being him,” Foligno said. ”Just scores one goal, and comes by our bench and thinks he’s Sidney Crosby out here. … You got to forget about that guy.
+He’s an agitator, and not a very good one at that.”

-NOTES: Wild D Jonas Brodin did not play because of an upper-body injury. .
-Wild F Frederick Gaudreau has missed the past six games in COVID-19 protocol but will join the team in Las Vegas on Sunday and could play tomorrow night, coach Dean Evason said.
+NOTES: Wild D Jonas Brodin did not play because of an upper-body injury.
+Coach Dean Evason said Brodin is ”very doubtful” to play on Sunday. .
+Wild F Frederick Gaudreau has missed the past six games in COVID-19 protocol but will join the team in Las Vegas on Sunday and could play, Evason said.

 UP NEXT